GavinCopley/tri2teach/navigation/2025-03-17-safe_computing.md

 - It is when a access point is installed on a network without owner knowledge or permission.
 - Passive interception: a rogue access point can read your data but not able to manipulate it
 - Active interception: a rogue access point can read and manipulate your data.
-- Prevention: Connect to trusted networks and only send information via websites with HTTPS (Hypertext Transfer Protocol Secure), to ensure data is encrypted
+- Prevention: Connect to trusted networks and only send information via websites with S (HypertHTTPext Transfer Protocol Secure), to ensure data is encrypted

 ## Malicious Links - IOC-2.C.5
 A malicious link can be disguised on a web page or in an email message.